ikarth/ViaAppiaNovel/output.markdown

 Insert story about ['46.616', '13.849']

-Intending to travel by road to None, Virgil left Santicum.
+Intending to travel by road to a village, Virgil left Santicum.
 It was at least 47 miles.

 On the road from {from} to {destination} there is a village, in which there is a temple and grove.
 He passes another milestone.
 Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.